m5b/ICS32/_sources/notes/wk9.md

 self._current_profile.import_keypair(self._current_profile.keypair)
 ```

 2. Next we need to add our profile data to the UI.
-So we reset the UI just as with the new_profile method, and then send all exisiting posts to the set_posts method:
+So we reset the UI just as with the new_profile method, and then send all existing posts to the set_posts method:

 ```python3
 self.body.set_posts(self._current_profile.get_posts())